snowflakedb/snowpark-python/snowpark_style_guide.md

 ## Calling Methods and Functions with Parameter Names

 It is a good habit to specify the names of parameters when calling methods or functions.
-This helps you to understand which roles the parameters play instead of constantly referencing to the API documentation to figure out.
+This helps you to understand which roles the parameters play instead of constantly referencing the API documentation.

 ```python
 # without parameter name